NEGU93/chat_ai/readme.md

 For local AI models without API costs:

 1. Install [OLLAMA](https://ollama.com/)
-2. Run the application - models will be downloaded automatically but will take a long time the first run
+2. Run the application
 3. Enjoy unlimited local AI chat

+> [!TIP]
+> No need to download the OLLAMA models, my app will download it automatically (just be patient the first time you run)

 ## 🎮 Usage